Sticky and spicy, crispy baked Asian chicken wings are easy to make and fun to eat. Toss the wings with a yummy sauce when they come out of the oven.

 - Substitute drumsticks for the wings.
 The sauce is so good on either one.
 Bake the drumsticks just like the wings.

 - Make the wings in your air fryer instead of the oven if you prefer.
-They’ll take about ten minutes at 400°F.
+They’ll take about ten minutes at 400°F. You may want to try these easy air fryer BBQ chicken wings, too.

 Storage & Reheating Tips